 Running from 24 November to 10 January, the adventure will mean you all learn to sing like a robin, find your very own superpower, and use all your senses to connect with your robin within.
 An activity booklet will help you complete all the challenges and be rewarded with a certificate for completing the trail and becoming a brilliant robin.

 We’ve also got an audio trail available, voiced by Bronte Carmichael, the voice actor for Robin Robin.
-Other activities we’ve got on offer include: storytelling and robin-themed crafts in our Discovery Zone shelter.
+Other activities we’ve got on offer include nest building, and robin-themed crafts in our visitor centre.
+Our shop will also have Robin Robin books, an exclusive Robin Robin pin badge and products on offer to help families look after robins and other wildlife at home this winter.

 We are excited to be working with Aardman and Netflix to celebrate the festive magic of the robin with families.
 Robins are one of the UK’s most beloved birds and a true Christmas icon.
 Our new trails will immerse you in the Robin Robin story and bring it to life in our reserve’s special greenspaces.
 We hope the film and our adventure trails can inspire everyone to discover robins and the other wildlife that they share their homes with, and to enjoy exploring nature.
 Our Robin Robin activity pack also includes activities and ideas on how you can help robins and other wildlife at home this winter.